 The second one appeared in the Toronto Star newspaper on April 8, 2016.
 Titled "Lawsuits can offer partial justice for sexual assault victims", it quotes me talking about how I guided a client who was sexually assaulted through a Small Claims Court action that brought some justice and put money in my client's pocket.
 Here is a link to it:

-Here is the text of a third article.
+Here is the text of a fourth article.
 I wrote this one for inclusion in a local hospital's newsletter.

 "Why should I make a Will ?"

 Every few months in my Estates/Wills law practice a client asks me : "why should I make a Will ?".
 My short answer is : "to protect your life savings & to have your Estate go where you want it to go".
 If asked to explain I give a longer answer that usually goes something like this: In Ontario, if you die without a Will (ie: "intestate") , the Succession Law Reform Act ("SLRA") sets out how distribution of your Estate will take place: 1. if you never had any children, your entire Estate will go to your (lawfully wedded) spouse; 2. if you had only one child, the first $ 200,000 of your Estate will go to your spouse and the remainder will be split 1 /2 & 1 / 2, between your spouse and your child ; 3. if you have more than one child, the first $ 200,000 will go to your spouse and the remainder will be split 1 / 3 & 2 / 3, between your spouse ( 1 / 3 ) and your children ( 2 / 3 is shared equally between them ) ; 4. if you have no living spouse and never had any children, your Estate will go to your living parents in equal shares ; 5. if you have no living parents, no living spouse and never had any children, your Estate will go to your brothers and sisters in equal shares ; 6. and so on.